The Dexeus Mujer team bring us news of their Fertility journey patients.

 The analysis is performed to understand the patient’s general health and some hormonal values which allow us to evaluate their ovarian reserve.
 When a patient is forty plus as in Sarah’s case, they also have a mammogram to rule out the existence of any cancerous process before the start of the assisted reproduction treatment.
 It is a preventive measure that falls within our protocols,” explains Dr. Gonzalez.

-“In the case of Joe, due to the bad embryo evolution of the previous in vitro fertilization they had done, we believed that it was desirable to undertake also a study of DNA fragmentation, applying the Sperm Comet test, which is one of the most advanced techniques,” explains Dr. Alvaro Vives, who directs this Unit.
+“In the case of Joe, due to the bad embryo evolution of the previous in vitro fertilisation they had done, we believed that it was desirable to undertake also a study of DNA fragmentation, applying the Sperm Comet test, which is one of the most advanced techniques,” explains Dr. Alvaro Vives, who directs the unit at Dexeus Mujer.

 “This is a common problem that can cause a decline in fertility and negatively effect embryo quality.
 As they had a previous failed IVF attempt, it was important to have this information, in order to assess the chances of success of a second attempt,” adds Dr. Vives.